Graph Laplacian Learning with Exponential Family Noise: Introduction

 \section{Introduction}

-Graphs are ubiquitous in our world.
-From neural systems to molecules, from social networks to traffic flow, these are all composed of objects and their connections which can be naturally represented abstractly as graphs.
-Studying these graphs and the data on them has been proven to be vital in making progress in these fields \citep{bullmore2009complex,trinajstic2018chemical,robins2007introduction,latora2002boston}.
-Graph signal processing (GSP) provides an elegant framework for studying these geometric objects.
-GSP analyzes data or signals on irregular domains, generalizing from signals on a regular grid such as time-series, to signals on networks and graphs~\citep{ortega2018graph}.
-It extends Fourier analysis to non-Euclidean domains, and serves as the foundation of many other modern geometric machine learning approaches.
-However, applying these methods requires the graph of the system to be known, which is not the case in many real-world problems.
-When the graph is unknown, one needs to resort to various graph inference methods~\cite{mateos2019connecting} in order to apply GSP or other graph machine learning methods.
+\IEEEPARstart{G}{raphs} are ubiquitous in our world.
+From neural systems to molecules, from social networks to traffic flow, objects in assorted fields and their connections can be naturally represented abstractly as graphs.
+Studying these abstractions and the data associated with them has been proven to be vital in understanding these scientific fields \cite{bullmore2009complex,trinajstic2018chemical,robins2007introduction,latora2002boston}.

+Graph signal processing (GSP) provides an elegant yet powerful framework for studying these geometric objects and serves as the foundation of many other modern geometric machine learning approaches.
+GSP analyzes data or signals on irregular domains, generalizing from signals on a regular grid such as time series to signals on networks and graphs~\cite{ortega2018graph}.
+The graph shift operator (GSO), which generalizes the temporal shift operator in traditional signal processing, is chosen to be a graph representation such as the graph adjacency matrix and the graph Laplacian.
+The eigenvectors of the GSO not only encompass rich geometric information about the graph but also transform spatial signals to the spectral domain.
+Thus, by making the eigenvectors of the GSO graph Fourier basis, GSP extends Fourier analysis to non-Euclidean domains.
+Functions of the eigenvalues of GSO are called graph filters, lifting or dampening different spectral components of graph signals.
+However, applying the graph Fourier transform (GFT) requires the graph of the system to be known, which is not the case in many real-world problems.
+When the graph is unknown, one needs resort to various graph inference methods~\cite{mateos2019connecting} to apply GSP or other graph machine learning methods.